ishankjain/root/README.md

 In the form, you would have to submit the CSV file of test labels.
 CSV file should be named as your_full_name.csv each row of this file should be the following:- ● Test_image_index, predicted class
 Dataset folder has a sample submission file.
-Strictly follow that format(Follow the exact format.
-Make sure case and the name of headers are same.
-No extra index columns).